CSC207-2022F-UofT/course-project-Schedule-6---Remodel/README.md

 To delete an event, users can select an event, and click the delete button on their keyboard.
 ![Picture of deleting an event](image/delEvent.png)

+## Saving events
+To save any changes made to the Timetable, press the “SAVE” button at the top of the timetable screen, beside the “ADD FUTURE EVENT” button.

 ## Import
 If a user has an existing calendar that can be downloaded as an ICS file, users are able to import an ICS file to our project and have those events appear on their timetable.